jimbobding/Cocktail-buddy-jim/README.md

 ### Drinks/Home page

-When I click on the home page in the navbar I am taken to a page that displays an image with a button giving me the option to login, if I a not logged in and to add a cocktail if I am logged in.
+When I click on the home page in the navbar I am taken to a page that displays an image with a button giving me the option to log in, if I a not logged in and to add a cocktail if I am logged in.
 It also shows a search query which will find a drink searching the in fields of alcohol_element_text_glass_type_text_drink_name_text three fields in the drink collection of my cocktail database in Mongo DB.
 It also displays the first 8 cocktails in my drink collection with pagination buttons to take you to a further 8.